We’re experts in bringing our unique New Zealand stories to life to enhance our global reputation.

 Lynda is responsible for managing our creative and content projects.
-Working alongside the Digital Marketing Lead, Marketing Communications Manager and FernMark Programme Manager to deliver key marketing projects, as well as leading and managing the high-quality production requirements of both video and stills film shoots, and website and brand toolkit content management.

-She is also the brand guardian for the FernMark across NZ Inc and responsible for the associated brand guidelines.

-Updated copy | Lynda is responsible for managing our creative and content projects.
-Working alongside the Digital Marketing Lead, Marketing Communications Manager and FernMark Programme Manager to deliver key marketing projects, as well as leading and managing the high-quality production requirements of both video and stills film shoots, and website and brand toolkit content management.
+Working alongside the Digital Marketing and Marketing Communications Managers and the FernMark Programme Manager to deliver key marketing projects, as well as leading and managing the high-quality production requirements of both video and stills film shoots, website, and brand toolkit content management.

 She is also the brand guardian for the FernMark across NZ Inc and responsible for the associated brand guidelines.